 As we have seen (Gen. 13:3-4) Abram had come back to Bethel after his fiasco in Egypt.
 (Gen. 13:10-12) Lot took his wife, daughters, servants, herds and all that he owned and pitched his tent on the plain of Jordan south of the Salt Sea, presently called the Dead Sea which is 1,300 feet below sea level, close to the town of Sodom which is 679 feet below sea level.

-(Gen. 13:14-18) After God once more promised Abram the land of Canaan Abram moved to Hebron on the wide mountain plain of Mamre which is 3,050 feet above sea level, (Gen 14:13) located in the territory claimed by 3 Amorite Kings, three brothers named Mamre, Eschol and Aner.
-God's hidden sea level message is; when God's people move up higher to get away from evil they get closer to God.
+(Gen. 13:14-18 esp.
+V.18 keyword: altar) After God once more promised Abram the land of Canaan Abram moved to Hebron on the wide mountain plain of Mamre and built an altar there.
+Abram had moved 3,050 feet above sea level, (Gen 14:13) located in the territory claimed by 3 Amorite Kings, three brothers named Mamre, Eschol and Aner.
+God's hidden sea level message is; when God's people move up higher to get away from evil they get closer to God!

 His herds are small compared to ours and we have more land than we'll ever use so we'll let him live here with us.
 If he becomes too powerful we'll just run him and his off or we'll destroy him if we have too!"
 Satan wanted to tear out his spiritual teeth in frustrated fury; "#&**%$, you're making the biggest mistake you've ever made you dumb @#$#@s!"
 The Lord God had dulled their hearing, they did not hear and God smiled at Satan's seething, frustrated anger.
 (Gen. 13:18) At the same time the Lord God was meeting with Abram at the new altar Abram had built at Hebron.